loader image

 Thruster:

-In the thruster, the athlete has to bring the barbell from the floor to the front shoulder muscles, then the athlete lowers into a front squat and stands up explosively, pushing the weight over their head.
-A kind of exercise complex: Clean, front squat and push press.
+In the Thruster, the athlete must bring the barbell from the floor to the front shoulder muscles, then the athlete lowers into the front squat and stands up explosively, pushing the weight over the head.
+Quasi an exercise complex consisting of: Clean, Front Squat and Push Press.

 Tire Flip:

-In the "tire flip", a heavy tire lying on the ground is picked up once until it is stationary and then flipped over.
+In the “Tire Flip”, a heavy tire lying on the ground is lifted once until it is standing and then knocked over.

 Touch and Go (TnG):

-TnG means that you do not put the barbell down during two repetitions, e.g. in the bench press the barbell is not put down or held on the chest, but the counter movement is initiated as soon as you touch the chest.
+TnG means that during two repetitions there is no pause, e.g. when bench pressing, the barbell is not placed or held on the chest, but as soon as you touch the chest, the countermovement is initiated.

 Turkish Get Up (TGU):

-The TGU is an exercise that is performed with a kettlebell and activates and strengthens almost all the muscles in the body.
+The TGU is an exercise that is performed with a kettlebell and almost all the muscles of the body are activated and strengthened.
 You lie on your back with your right leg bent.
-The kettlebell lies to your right.
-Now grasp the dumbbell and stretch your right arm vertically upwards, holding this position for the entire exercise.
+The dumbbell is to your right.
+Now grab the dumbbell and extend your right arm vertically upwards, the arm maintains this position throughout the exercise.
 Always look at the dumbbell.
-Now straighten your upper body and support yourself on the floor with your left hand.
-Then push yourself up with your left arm and right leg at the same time, a kind of half "bridge", then bring your left leg under your body and place your knee on the floor behind you.
+Now straighten up with your upper body and support yourself with your left hand on the floor.
+Then push yourself up with your left arm and right leg at the same time, a kind of half "bridge", then guide your left leg under your body and place your knee on the floor behind you.
 The left arm leaves the floor and you are now in a kind of lunge position.
 Now all you have to do is stand up.
-The downward movement is simply the sequence backwards.
+The downward movement is simply the reverse sequence.

 Toes to Bar (T2B/TTB):

-You hang from a pull-up bar with your arms stretched out and then have to bring your toes to the pull-up bar.
-This can be done strictly or with momentum.
+You hang with your arms extended on a pull-up bar and then have to bring your toes to the pull-up bar.
+The execution can be strict or with momentum.

 Toes to Rings:

-You hang from the gymnastic rings with your arms stretched out and then have to bring your toes to the rings.
-This can be done strictly or with momentum.
+You hang with your arms extended on the gymnastic rings and then have to bring your toes to the rings.
+The execution can be strict or with momentum.

 Unbroken: